 Introduction

 As the ShortPoint engineering team, we take security very seriously.
-Our product enhances the features of the battle-tested rich text editor used in SharePoint, Office 365, SAP and other platforms.
+Our product enhances the features of the battle-tested rich text editor used in SharePoint, Microsoft 365, and other platforms.
 Nevertheless, that does not mean we should take everything for granted.

-In this document we will go through each potential threat in SharePoint / Office 365 / SAP and how we have addressed those threats and increased the level of security at ShortPoint.
+In this document, we will go through each potential threat in SharePoint / Microsoft 365 and how we have addressed those threats and increased the level of security at ShortPoint.

 TABLE OF CONTENTS

-Full compliance with Microsoft Office 365, SharePoint and SAP Cloud Security principles and implementations
+Full compliance with Microsoft 365 and SharePoint Security principles and implementations

 After you download the package, you install ShortPoint directly into your environment.
-We do not have any access to your contents.
-ShortPoint is fully compliant with Microsoft Office 365, SharePoint and SAP Cloud Security principles and implementations.
+We do not have any access to your content.
+ShortPoint is fully compliant with Microsoft 365 and SharePoint security principles and implementations.

-To make sure that the end user’s input through ShortPoint remains safe all the times, we have added a Filters Layer into the product.
+To make sure that the end user’s input through ShortPoint remains safe at all times, we have added a Filters Layer to the product.
 This layer depends on two of the most well-known XSS filtering libraries:

 It is good to note that the Filters Layer is not tightly coupled with these modules.
 Updating any of the modules is just a matter of one click.
 Also, if we wanted for any reason to drop any module or replace them with a better alternative in the future, it can be easily done by updating only this layer.

-Let’s dive into each potential XSS threat that can be found in the product and how we managed to address these threats to protect Office 365, SharePoint, SAP CP and other users as much as possible.
+Let’s dive into each potential XSS threat that can be found in the product and how we managed to address these threats to protect Microsoft 365, SharePoint, and other users as much as possible.

 Page Builder Text Fields Input